 There is a 2.1-kilometre circuit that should only take around 35 minutes to explore.
 It’s very easy to follow and includes several secluded spots for a scenic picnic among the strange-shaped lava pillars.

 The intriguing and varied landscape on the hike is prime habitat for Harlequin, Barrow’s Goldeneye, Golden Plover and plenty of ducks.
-So, bird-watchers should bring their binoculars.
+So, if you’re a bird-watcher, you’ll be in your element.

 3. DIMMUBORGIR